Sample Poultry Farming Business Plan Template

 MARKETING STRATEGY

-Goody Poultry Farm will as a marketing strategy employ a marketer at full capacity, the marketer will be employed to sell the eggs produced on the farm from one egg depot to another.
+Goody Poultry Farm will as a marketing strategy employ a marketer at total capacity, the marketer will be employed to sell the eggs produced on the farm from one egg depot to another.
 Through this marketing activity, many clientele bases will be created.

 BUSINESS REQUIREMENTS